Deep Dish Swift - Day 2

 Algorithms: Where No Developer Wants To Go

-Daniela followed up Peter’s keynote with a super fun and insightful talk on algorithms, and how the Swift standard library has algorithms that can help make your code faster, better and more concise.
+Daniela followed up Peter’s keynote with a fun and insightful talk on algorithms, and how the Swift standard library has algorithms that can help make your code faster, better and more concise.

 Daniela showed how to use and chain many of the standard library algorithms like map